 - Use herbal supplements.
 Milk thistle, dandelion and beetroot powder are great for supporting the liver and gallbladder.

-- Exercise is wonderful for encouraging flow of lymph.
+Exercise is wonderful for encouraging the flow of lymph.
 Walking is helpful because it stimulates many large lymph nodes.
 Yoga, stretching, tai chi and qigong also encourage movement of lymph.

 - Enjoy a nice, relaxing bath.
 A hot soak stimulates release of toxins through the skin.
 Add Epsom salt and baking soda to your bath water to maximize detoxification.